TugrahanGT/tugrahangt.github.io/content/english/_index.md

       - "To the right resources"
       - "At the right time"

-  - title: "Discover the Services of triple-ID"
+  - title: "Discover the Services of tugrahangt"
     image: "/images/service-2.png"
     content: "A strong, international team with years of experience in Identity and Access Management solutions, with extensive knowledge on most of the IAM Products in the Gartner Magic Quadrant for Identity Governance and Administration.
 We are active in BeNeLux, DACH and EMEA regions."
     bulletpoints: